Trump protest march could clog Chinatown-ID on crucial day for merchants

 But this Saturday also marks part of the last weekend before Lunar New Year, an important holiday in many Asian cultures.
 Many people shop on this last weekend to prepare for the festivities and gatherings that happen during Lunar New Year, which this year falls on Jan.
 28.

-On the weekend before Lunar New Year, “we usually double our sales from a typical Saturday,” said Leeching Tran, vice president of Viet-Wah Supermarket.
+On the Saturday before Lunar New Year, “We usually double our sales from a typical Saturday,” said Leeching Tran, vice president of Viet-Wah Supermarket.

 |